pycharming/lantern_aws/README.md

 NOTE - this repo manages large files using [git lfs](https://git-lfs.github.com/).
 Please install the git lfs client in order to use this repo.
+If you have an existing checkout, make sure to run `git-lfs pull origin <branch>`.

 # Lantern Cloud